 This information should be clearly stated on your resume as part of the section it is attached to.
 For example, if you are creating resume bullet points for an internship in which you translated documents, this should be a main point and as descriptive as possible:

-• Translated medical records for over 50 patients from original source and language, (French to English) in writing and provided cultural context (Haitian) to nursing staff.
+- Translated medical records for over 50 patients from original source and language, (French to English) in writing and provided cultural context (Haitian) to nursing staff.

 If you used your language skills as an everyday part of your job outside of an actual task, such as communicating with coworkers or customers, consider adding a bullet point to your resume and then explaining this in more detail in your cover letter.

-Are language skills more marketable in certain industries or roles?-
+Are language skills more marketable in certain industries or roles?+

-We are in a globalized economy, so they are helpful across industries and roles.
+In today’s globalized economy, highlighting resume language skills effectively is vital.
+Your language proficiency is particularly valued in industries like education, healthcare, and hospitality.
+We are in a globalized economy, so language skills are helpful across industries and roles.
 Even if you only want to work in the U.S. with regional clients, additional language skills are an added benefit to bring to an employer.
 If you’re a teacher and wish to teach Spanish, it will be a requirement, but if you wish to teach math but happen to be bilingual in Mandarin, this can be an asset to the school.
+Educators, health care providers and their support staff, sales associates, social service workers, technology support, media, hospitality, and business are a few cases entailing foreign language skills not necessarily part of the general job description.

-Is it ok to list certifications or formal assessments to show language proficiency?-
+Is it ok to list certifications or formal assessments to show language proficiency?+

-Where can I find information to improve my language skills?-
+Where can I find information to improve my language skills?+

 Many community colleges offer courses at a reasonable price and partner with local libraries or chambers of commerce to provide practice conversation sessions with native speakers.
 If you are already familiar with a language, you can level up your proficiency before applying for a job.
 The American Council on the Teaching of Foreign Languages (ACTFL) offers an assessment for those looking to obtain a professional level of language proficiency.
+The best way to expand your language skills is to practice them as frequently as possible with native speakers in real-life conversations.
+Services like Lingbe and Speaky can provide this opportunity, but there may also be groups in your area that meet in person for language practice.

 Craft your perfect resume in minutes